Mt. Yangtou Open

 Stop 1: Xinbaiyang

 Xinbaiyang is located at the 142.2 km marker along the Central Cross-Island Highway (Provincial Highway 8), immediately past the Hengshan Tunnel.
-The Xinbaiyang Service Station, while having no fixed personnel on-site, has interpretative panels that introduce the surrounding ecology, flora, and fauna.
+The Xinbaiyang, while having no fixed personnel on-site and having restrooms and parking lot, has interpretative panels that introduce the surrounding ecology, flora, and fauna.

 Stop 2: Ci’en